About these procedures

 When the labia minora hang down below the labia majora, tender and fragile tissue is exposed, which can become subject to chafing, as well as cause pain and discomfort during sexual intercourse.
 The appearance of excessively large labia minora can also be undesirable for a woman’s self image.

 Over-sized labia minora can be reduced surgically, utilizing a plastic surgery procedure called a labiaplasty.
-This procedure provides a normal appearance, when properly performed, and eliminates the problems of discomfort and chafing.
+This procedure, carefully performed, provides a normal appearance and eliminates the problems of discomfort and chafing.
 The risks are low, and healing is rapid.

 Hypertrophic (too much) Labia Minora